9 awesome facts about Hierbas Ibicencas

 Another example, Peppermint (Mentha ×piperita), is also a well-known digestive herb for easing tummy troubles.
 Peppermint oil has been shown to work well to prevent dyspepsia and is a relaxant for the muscles of the intestinal wall.

-8) It’s an aperitif
+8. It’s an aperitif

 Wait, didn’t we cover that one already?
 Sort of.
 The difference between digestif and an aperitif is that an aperitif designed to get the gastric juices flowing before a meal in order to kick start the digestive process, hence it is usually taken before the meal rather than after.

-9) Shhh… it’s actually good for you
+9. Shhh… it’s actually good for you

-The medicinal properties of all the botanicals chosen in hierbas are well studied and not to be sniffed at, and these are all going to be present in your glass.
-Its common knowledge in Ibiza that a chupito of hierbas after a meal will help you digest, improve your mood, and even increase your longevity.
-So cheers, to good health!
+The medicinal properties of all the herbs and botanicals chosen in hierbas are well studied and not to be sniffed at, and these are all going to be present in your glass.
+Ancient medicine was based on the extraction of the active compounds found in plants using alcohol, and hierbas is a good example of this, thus making it a medicine.
+It’s common knowledge in Ibiza that a glass of hierbas after a meal will help you digest, improve your mood, and even increase your longevity.

 In this fun experience you will get to try different home made hierbas recipes from around the island, we will go through all the different herbs with you (and help you find a way to make the number add up to an odd amount), and finally you will get to make and take home your very own bottle of Hierbas Ibicencas that you produced yourself.